Loading

 • the immigration detention facility, including an alternative place of detention.

-We require all visitors to acknowledge and agree to the Conditions of Entry.
+All visitors must acknowledge and agree to the Conditions of Entry.

 You must observe immigration detention facility rules and follow any reasonable direction given by staff.

-If you do not agree to the Conditions of Entry you will be denied entry into the immigration detention facility.
-Failure to comply with the Conditions of Entry during a visit may result in your visit being terminated.
+If you do not agree to the Conditions of Entry, you will be denied entry into the immigration detention facility.
+Failure to comply with the Conditions of Entry during a visit may lead to your visit being terminated.

 Read the Immigration Detention Facility Conditions of Entry - Form 1512B carefully before applying as it has recently changed.
-This form is available under the Conditions of Entry and you can select your preferred language.
+This form is available under the Conditions of Entry, and you can choose your preferred language.

 Privacy Notice – Visitors to immigration detention facilities

-The Privacy Act 1988 requires the Department to notify an individual of certain matters when it collects personal information about them.
-The Privacy Notice – Visitors to immigration detention facilities (APP5) - Form 1553, is your notification of those matters in relation to when you visit immigration detention facilities.
+Under the Privacy Act 1988, the Department must tell individuals of certain matters when it collects their personal information.
+The Privacy Notice – Visitors to immigration detention facilities (APP5) - Form 1553, provides this information for visitors to immigration detention facilities.

 Security and health screening

-We will request all visitors and their belongings to undergo security screening as a condition of entry.
+We will ask all visitors and their belongings to undergo security screening as a condition of entry.
 This may include:

 • the use of hand-held scanners